cnorm35/bridgetown-blog/src/_posts/tailwind_darkmode.md

 `$ bin/rails new tailwind_darkmode --css tailwind`

-This creates a fresh Rails app with Tailwind already installed and ready to do.
-At the time of writing this, it will be a Rails 7 app with importmaps and SQLite DB
+This creates a fresh Rails app with Tailwind already installed and ready to go.
+At the time of writing this, it will be a Rails 7 app with importmaps and SQLite DB.

-Now that everything is enabled, let's make a couple of changes to see if everything is working as it should.

 Before we can start adding some dark styles, we have to add some views to add styles to.

-Create a controller for Static with an index page, that's the root and the only view we'll focus on.
+Create a Static controller with an index page.
+This will be the root path and the only view we'll focus on.

 `$ bin/rails g controller Static index`

-After the generator completes, head to `config/routes/rb` and make our new view the root path.
+After the generator completes, open the routes file in` config/routes.rb` and make our new view we just created the root path.

 `config/routes.rb`
 ```ruby